 Steve Flowers is a middle school general music teacher from the northwest suburbs of Chicago, IL.
-He has two published musicals and two short plays which have received performances in Illinois, California, Wisconsin and North Carolina.
+His two published musicals and two short plays have received performances in Illinois, California, Wisconsin, Texas and North Carolina.
 Steve also wrote a jazz band chart titled Trick Shot, which is published by Barnhouse Publishers and was performed at the Illinois Music Education Association Jazz Festival.
-When not teaching, writing, or composing, Steve enjoys playing steel drums and playing keyboards in a rock band with friends.
+When not teaching, writing, or composing, Steve enjoys playing playing keyboards in a rock band with friends.
 Steve received the Who's Who Among America's Teachers Award, The Village of Mount Prospect Shining Star Champion For Youth Award and he holds a Bachelor's Degree in Music Education from the University of Illinois and a Master's Degree from Olivet Nazarene University (Bourbonnais, IL).

 Judy Freed has seen her plays and musicals performed in London, Seoul, New York, Chicago, California, Washington, Massachusetts, and throughout the Midwest.
 Her writing has been recognized by such organizations as the National Music Theater Conference and the American Alliance for Theatre & Education.
 Musicals include Sleepy Hollow (developed at the ASCAP/Disney Musical Theater Workshop), Emma & Company (named a BackStage "theatrical highlight of the year"), Through the Door (world premiere: Seoul, South Korea), Mom!
 The Musical (winner of the Chameleon Theatre Circle New Plays Competition), and Somebody Else's Troubles (featuring the songs of Grammy-winner Steve Goodman).
 Four of her plays for young readers have been published by Pearson Scott Foresman.
 She is a member of The Dramatists Guild of America.